anima-wg/brski-over-802dot11/brski-over-802dot11.md

 > allows for alignment with 802.1X network access control methods, its use here is for Pledge authentication rather than network access control.
 Integrating this protocol with network access control, perhaps as an Extensible Authentication Protocol (EAP) method (see {{?RFC3748}}, is out-of-scope.

-The draft does not describe any mechanisms for how a wi-fi enabled device would discover and select a suitable [IEEE802.11] SSID when multiple SSIDs are available.
-A typical deployment scenario could involve a device begin deployed in a location were twenty or more SSIDs are being broadcast, for example, in a multi-tenanted building or campus where multiple independent organizations operate wi-fi networks.
+The draft does not describe any mechanisms for how an [IEEE802.11] enabled device would discover and select a suitable [IEEE802.11] SSID when multiple SSIDs are available.
+A typical deployment scenario could involve a device begin deployed in a location were twenty or more SSIDs are being broadcast, for example, in a multi-tenanted building or campus where multiple independent organizations operate [IEEE802.11] networks.

 In order to reduce the administrative overhead of installing new devices, it is desirable that the device will automatically discover and connect to the correct SSID without the installer having to manually provision any network information or credentials on the device.
 It is also desirable that the device does not discover, connect to, and automatically enroll with the wrong network as this could result in a device that is owned by one organization connecting to the network of a different organization in a multi-tenanted building or campus.